dwmkerr/boxes/README.md

 ```

 The CLI uses the current local AWS configuration and will manage any EC2 instances with a tag named `boxes.boxid`.
 The value of the tag is the identifier used to manage the specific box.

+Note that you will need to rebuild the code if you change it, so run `npm run build` before using the `boxes` alias.

 ### Error Handling